mehmanoglu/nazarovs/README.md

 # nazarovs
-This repository for testing some application
+This repository for testing simple openshift scaling application